Custom Antisense Oligonucleotide Synthesis

 Bridged Nucleic Acid (BNA)

 Bridged Nucleic Acid (BNA) is a type of synthetic nucleotide analog in which the ribose sugar is chemically "bridged" between the 2' oxygen and the 4' carbon, locking the sugar in a constrained conformation.
 This structural modification enhances the thermal stability of oligonucleotides by increasing their binding affinity to complementary nucleic acid strands.
-BNA modifications, which are also referred to as Locked Nucleic Acids (LNA), improve the hybridization properties of oligonucleotides, making them more effective at targeting specific DNA or RNA sequences.
+BNA modifications, improve the hybridization properties of oligonucleotides, making them more effective at targeting specific DNA or RNA sequences.
 BNAs are commonly used in antisense oligonucleotides, siRNAs, and molecular probes, where precise binding and resistance to nuclease degradation are critical.
 The bridged structure reduces the conformational flexibility of the nucleotides, resulting in tighter binding to complementary strands and greater resistance to degradation by enzymes.
 These properties make BNAs particularly useful in therapeutic applications where stability and specificity are paramount, such as in the development of gene silencing therapies and molecular diagnostics.

 5-Methylcytidine